himal2007/himal2007.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>The Univeristy of Melbourne</a>.
-792 Elizabeth Street, VIC 3000, Australia. himal2007@duck.com.
-Al evolving biologist.
+subtitle: <a href='https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory'>The Univeristy of Melbourne</a>.
+Bioinformatician in Australia from Nepal. 🇳🇵 🌏

 profile:
   align: right